alaiacano/pycube/README.md

 ## Creating a new `type`

 Each mongodb collection is referred to as a `type`.
-If you have a log file of a specific action, you're going to need to tell cube about it.
-This will set up the collections that cube requires and set all of the right indexes.
+A dashboard can have boards pulling data from multiple types, but I don't generally do that so we'll see how that plays out as this project makes progress.
+Once you launch the node and mongod processes,

     import pycube
     cube = pycube.Cube()             # the collector is running on 127.0.0.1 by default.
-    cube.new_type('actions')
+    cube.initalize()                 # set up all of cube's internal collections (collectd, etc) cube.new_type('actions')

 ## Logging actions